RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 - TurtleBot 4 (possibly equipped with a carrying tray for object transport)
 - ROS 2-based computing setup for communication and coordination
 - LiDAR, depth camera, IMU, and force-torque sensors for navigation and manipulation feedback
+- UR5 robot arm

 #### **Classroom Setup**
 - Open floor space: Ensuring sufficient area for TurtleBot 4 to navigate safely.
 - Elevated Track System: Depending on the demonstration needs, we may arrange tables to form a track-like platform for TurtleBot 4, allowing it to operate at the same height as the traffic light system.
 This will ensure seamless interaction between the TurtleBot and the traffic light system, enabling it to detect and respond to traffic light signals effectively.
 - Minimal environmental interference: Avoid excessive lighting changes or obstructions that may interfere with the LiDAR, depth camera, or CV2 package-based traffic light detection.
+- UR5 robot arm connection needs to be stable thru the Wifi network, and the posture of the robot have to be checked whether it can reach or not.

 #### **Handling Variability**
 The system is designed to dynamically adapt to environmental changes by incorporating various strategies.
 TurtleBot 4 utilizes LiDAR and a depth camera to identify and avoid unexpected obstacles in real-time, ensuring smooth navigation.
 Depth sensors compensate for lighting variations, allowing the system to function reliably under changing light conditions.